-One of the common problems with Wowza nDVR adaptive bitrate (ABR) streams is that the streams aren't aligned properly or they fall out of alignment.
-This article describes how to use an HTTP Provider that queries one or more ABR streams and displays their timing side-by-side so that it's easy to see if the streams align properly.
+A common problem with Wowza nDVR adaptive bitrate (ABR) streaming is that the stream renditions fall out of alignment.
+This article describes how to use a Wowza Streaming Engine™ media server software HTTP provider to query one or more ABR streams (renditions) and display their timing side-by-side so that it's easy to see if they align properly.

 - Download wms-plugin-dvrreporter.jar module.

-- Copy the wms-plugin-dvrreporter.jar module into the lib folder in your Wowza media server installation ([install-dir]/lib).
+- Copy the wms-plugin-dvrreporter.jar module to your Wowza Streaming Engine installation library at [install-dir]/lib.

-- Open the [install-dir]/conf/VHost.xml file in a text editor and add the following HTTP Provider to the list of <HTTPProviders> in the Admin HostPort section.
-Be sure to add this HTTP Provider to the top of the <HTTPProviders> (or at least before the ServerInfoXML HTTP Provider):
+- Add the following provider to the <HTTPProviders> element in the Admin HostPort section.
+Add it to the top of the list, before the HTTPServerInfoXML provider:

 <HTTPProvider> <BaseClass>com.wowza.wms.plugin.dvr.reporter.HTTPDvrManifestReporter</BaseClass> <RequestFilters>dvrreport*</RequestFilters> <AuthenticationMethod>none</AuthenticationMethod> </HTTPProvider>